Kron Reduction and Effective Resistance of Directed Graphs: Comparison with existing studies

 \subsection{Resistance distance of ergodic Markov chain}

-In this section, we introduce the \textit{resistance distance of ergodic Markov chain} defined in \cite{choi2019resistance}. \begin{definition}(see \cite{choi2019resistance}) Let $(X_t)_{t=0}^{\infty}$ be an irreducible and aperiodic Markov chain on the state space $[n]$ with transition matrix $P$, and let $\phi$ be the invariant distribution.
-Writing $\Phi$ to be the matrix where each row is $\phi$, the fundamental matrix $F \in \R^{n \times n}$ is given by
+In this section, we introduce the \textit{resistance distance of an ergodic Markov chain} defined in \cite{choi2019resistance}. \begin{definition}(see \cite{choi2019resistance}) Let $(X_t)_{t=0}^{\infty}$ be an irreducible and aperiodic Markov chain in state space $[n]$ with transition matrix $P$, and let $\phi$ be an invariant distribution.
+By writing $\Phi$ as the matrix, where each row is $\phi$, the fundamental matrix $F \in \R^{n \times n}$ is given by